ManvishK7122/Data-Job-Salary-Analysis/README.md

 | Remote  | Medium | 21 | $69,340.90 |
 | On-site  | Medium | 13 | $64,958.54 |

-- Something to note and I found interesting is that there are only 2 employees who were Hybrid Analysts at small sized companies, so it can be seen as not enough data and evidence to concretely conclude the fact that they have the highest average salary.
+- Something to note and I found interesting is that there are only 2 employees who were Hybrid Analysts at small sized companies, so it could be seen as not enough data and evidence to concretely conclude the fact that they have the highest average salary.

 2. Mid/Intermediate Level Analysts